pelias/whosonfirst/README.md

 * Default: `https://data.geocode.earth/wof/dist`

 The location to download Who's on First data from.
 Changing this can be useful to use custom data, pin data to a specific date, etc.

+### Configuring the geo_shape type key

+The global.geo_shape_polygon property in the global_const.js file can be set to true (polygon) or false (shape) to determine if the importer should be run against the Pelias ES index that contains the polygon geo-shape data.

 ## Downloading the Data